Breast cancer survivor offers wisdom at Faulkner satellite center

 Dana-Farber also has one of the largest cancer clinical trials programs in the country, with nearly 500 adult and pediatric therapeutic trials actively accruing patients.
 Importantly, more than one-quarter of these studies are investigator-initiated and one-third are Phase I or I/II, demonstrating our commitment to translate basic research findings to the clinic through proof-of-principle and early phase studies.

 In addition, Dana-Farber faculty access resources and scientific expertise in highly specialized fields through the Institute’s associations with the Harvard Stem Cell Institute, Harvard’s NIH Clinical and Translational Science Center, and the Broad Institute, a center of genomic research where several Dana-Farber faculty members have joint appointments.
 Established partnerships with pharmaceutical manufacturers have facilitated the development of new cancer drugs.
-Lastly, faculty enjoy the robust clinical care, clinical research, and training opportunities made possible through long-standing hospital alliances, including Dana-Farber/Children’s Hospital Cancer Care, Dana-Farber/Brigham and Women’s Cancer Center, and Dana-Farber/Partners CancerCare.
+Lastly, faculty enjoy the robust clinical care, clinical research, and training opportunities made possible through long-standing hospital alliances, including Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, Dana-Farber/Brigham and Women’s Cancer Center, and Dana-Farber/Partners CancerCare.